 Using the analytics in a mobile app can show the progress and efficiency of courses.

-It can track the popular and not so beneficial lessons.
+It can track popular and not-so-beneficial lessons.
 Include this to ensure more productive learning and a great overall program.

 For example, allow the trainer to interact through text or a pause to allow people to comprehend the lessons better.

 As the subject must be constructed for different types of learners, anyone should be able to learn at their own pace.

 The engaging content will attract more trainees and give a superior experience to existing ones.